TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

 Resolving Merge Conflicts in generated asset files
 --------------------------------------------------

-If you cherry pick a patch for review; you might encounter a mergeconflict with a generated asset file:
+If you cherry pick a patch for review; you might encounter a merge conflict with a generated asset file:

 .. code-block:: none
    :caption: result